DigiBP/digibp-saentis-2/README.md

 - silex: 2.0.4

 ## Instructions
-To access the PHP webform to create a Incident, track an incident and to access the administrativ dashboard access https://saentisincident-php.herokuapp.com/
+To access the PHP webform to create a Incident, track an incident and to access the administrative dashboard access https://saentisincident-php.herokuapp.com/

 ## License